Sanctuary of Asclepius, Epidaurus: Worship

 There were many legends, stories and miracles said to have taken place in the temple during the centuries of pilgrimage to it.
-Cicero alluded the merciful nature of Asclepius when he recounted how Dionysius I of Syracuse allegedly committed sacrilege at the sanctuary without divine punishment: "He gave orders for the removal of the golden beard of Aesculapius at Epidaurus, saying it was not fitting for the son to wear a beard when his father [Apollo] appeared in all his temples beardless...
+Cicero alluded to the merciful nature of Asclepius when recounting how Dionysius I of Syracuse allegedly committed sacrilege at the sanctuary without divine punishment: "He gave orders for the removal of the golden beard of Aesculapius at Epidaurus, saying it was not fitting for the son to wear a beard when his father [Apollo] appeared in all his temples beardless...
 Nor did Aesculapius cause him to waste away and perish of some painful and lingering disease."

 In the 3rd century, Aelian describes a legendary miracle taking place in the sanctuary:

 A woman suffered from an intestinal worm, and the cleverest doctors despaired of curing her.
 Accordingly, she went to Epidauros and prayed to the god [Asklepios] that she might be rid of the complaint that was lodged in her.
 The god was not at hand.
 The attendants of the temple however made her lie down in the place where the god was in the habit of healing his petitioners.
 And the woman lay quiet as she was bid; and the ministers of the god addressed themselves to her cure: they severed her head from the neck, and one of them inserted his hand and drew out the worm, which was a monstrous creature.
 But to adjust the head and to restore it to its former setting, this they always failed to do.
 Well, the god arrived and was enraged with the ministers for undertaking a task beyond their skill, and himself with the irresistible power of a god restored the head to the body and raised the stranger up again.
 For my part, O King Asklepios, of all gods the kindliest to man, I do not set Wormwood [as a cure for intestinal worms] against your skill (heaven forbid I should be so insensate!), but in considering Wormwood I was reminded of your beneficent action and of your astounding powers of healing.
 And there is no need to doubt that this herb also is a gift from you.